Rugby union in the United States: National teams

 The United States national rugby union team is nicknamed the Eagles.
 They played their first international in 1912, but did not begin playing regularly until 1976.
-The Eagles have qualified for six of the seven Rugby World Cups, including the most recent 2019 Rugby World Cup.
+The Eagles have qualified for six of the eight Rugby World Cups.
 The U.S. national team also hosts international matches every June, and generally tours against European teams each November.

 The United States are currently a Tier-2 rugby nation.
 The U.S. has been consistently ranked as one of the top 20 teams in the world since the World Rugby Rankings were developed in 2003.

-In recent years, Houston, TX has hosted U.S. men's national team matches with high attendance levels against countries such as Scotland, Italy and Ireland.
+In recent years, Houston, Texas, has hosted U.S. men's national team matches with high attendance levels against countries such as Scotland, Italy and Ireland.
 In 2018 the U.S. men beat a Tier 1 national team for the first time in a test match when they defeated Scotland 30–29.

 Rugby World Cup

 The U.S. national team has played in six of the seven Rugby World Cup tournaments held every four years since the inaugural 1987 tournament.

 In the 1987 Rugby World Cup, the United States won one match, beating Japan 21–18 in the pool stage.

 At the 1991 Rugby World Cup the United States went 0–3 with losses to New Zealand, England and Italy.

 The U.S. failed to qualify for the 1995 Rugby World Cup in South Africa.
 At the 1999 Rugby World Cup in Wales, the U.S. failed to win a match, losing 25–27 to Romania.

 The U.S. had one of its better performances at the 2003 Rugby World Cup, winning one game 39–26 against Japan, and narrowly losing to Fiji 18–19.
 U.S. fly-half Mike Hercus scored 51 points in the tournament, ranked seventh highest in the tournament, even though the U.S. did not advance to the knockout rounds.

 The U.S. came away from the 2007 Rugby World Cup in France without a win.
 One of the team's high points, though, was the winger Takudzwa Ngwenya, who scored against South Africa by out-pacing Bryan Habana for a try, earning "Try of the Year".

 The USA played in the 2011 Rugby World Cup in New Zealand.
 The team's highlights included a 13–6 win against Russia, and a narrow 22–10 loss against tier-one opponent Ireland.
 The U.S. had a disappointing 2015 Rugby World Cup in England, losing all four matches, including losses to Tier 2 countries Samoa 16–25 and Japan 18–28.